Bloody Bill Anderson

 After the murders Anderson robbed the male civilian passengers on the train but permitted them to go free and then set the train alight.
 Railway tracks were then torn up derailing a freight train coming up behind.

 The savagery of the events at Centralia and in its immediate aftermath shocked the North, some people even suggested the area be abandoned and for a time rail traffic in Missouri ceased altogether.
-Unionists in the State wanted to exact revenge and a number of known civilian Confederate sympathisers were murdered and the pro-slavery town of Rocheport burned to the ground.
+Unionists in the State wanted to exact revenge and several known civilian Confederate sympathisers were murdered, and the pro-slavery town of Rocheport burned to the ground.
 The Union Commander in the State General Clinton Bowen Fisk with some difficulty managed to curtail the reprisals, however.

 Instead of abandoning the State the Union response was to flood it with even more troops and these were no longer green volunteers and State Militia of before but soldiers who were veterans of the war in the East.
 They were also provided with artillery for the first time and had appointed the experienced army scout Samuel P Cox with the specific task of hunting Anderson down and provided him with an elite unit of troops with which to do it.